Trademarks and Britain Overseas

 Cover your bases

 Only a handful of jurisdictions are mentioned above, and there are a range of former British Protectorates and Commonwealth territories, Bailiwick’s and other Crown Dependencies, and British Overseas Territiories which each have their own particular quirks.
-Bearing in mind the diversity of routes available when registering trademarks internationally, through national registration, re-registration based on national marks, the CTM system, the Madrid Protocol and the Madrid Agreement, a well thought out strategy for securing protection of your brand is crucial.
+Bearing in mind the diversity of routes available when registering trademarks internationally, through national registration, re-registration based on national marks, the EUTM system, the Madrid Protocol and the Madrid Agreement, a well thought out strategy for securing protection of your brand is crucial.
 Without expert advice, it’s easy to leave gaps.